 2) Keep it short and simple

 There are two reasons why subject lines should be short and straightforward.
 Firstly, email service providers generally only allow around 60-80 characters in the subject line.
-Secondly, the subject line is meant to focus on the purpose of the message and only present information on what to expect with the rest of the email.
+Secondly, the subject line is designed to focus on the purpose of the message and only present information on what to expect within the rest of the email.
 If it is too wordy, the media professional will lose interest.
 The subject line is not a place for wordy descriptions.
-For some, it may seem impossible to create a sentence that effectively describes their intention in eight words or less, which is why PR agencies like Pressfarm exist.
+For some, it may seem impossible to create a sentence that effectively describes their intention in eight words or less.
+This is why PR agencies like Pressfarm exist.

 Pressfarm works with companies of various sizes to create newsworthy content that helps them to achieve media visibility and coverage.
-They create everything from email pitches, to press releases, guest posts, and press kits using information submitted by the company.
-Beyond creating quality content which captures media attention, the experts at Pressfarm also help brands to find the best journalists to tell their story.
-With a comprehensive media database, clients can connect with over 75,000 journalists across industries.
+They create everything from email pitches to press releases, guest posts, and press kits using the information submitted by the company.
+Beyond creating quality content that captures media attention, the experts at Pressfarm also help brands to find the best journalists to tell their stories.
+With a comprehensive media database, clients can connect with over 1 million journalists across industries.
 Similarly, personalized media lists built by an account executive can help your brand to connect with the best journalists in your niche.
 Reach out today and let the team at Pressfarm help take your brand to the next level.

 3) No need for “clickbait” content